maratai/craftery/fiber_arts/looms.md

 These are Japanese but can be bought e.g. from [Rochester Textile](https://www.rochestertextile.com/listing/1006402159/clover-japan-sakiori-loom-40-cm) in the USA, or you can try your luck on eBay.

 # [Lojan Flex Rigid Heddle](https://lojan.nl/product/flex-rigid-heddle-loom/)
+**Nota bene**: I cannot in good conscience recommend this loom.
+Sorry.

-Shown to the right on a Lojan loom stand with a Saori WX60 floor loom on the left for size/footprint comparison!
+Shown to the right on a Lojan loom stand with a Saori WX60 floor loom on the left for size/footprint comparison.

 ![Saori WX60 on the left, Lojan Flex rigid heddle table loom on the right](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-02-09-looms-01.jpg?raw=true)

 ![Saori WX60 folded up on the left, Lojan Flex rigid heddle on the right](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-02-09-looms-02.jpg?raw=true)

 This is a table loom in the 20" (50 cm) weaving width version, on a stand; there's also a smaller one at 12" (30 cm).
-Mine is the rigid heddle version that you can buy a (spendy) kit to convert to a 4-harness table loom.
-I won't be doing that as this is getting rehomed with a friend.

 ## Peacock Loom
 ![Peacock Loom](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2025-12-27-peacock.jpg?raw=true)